 Donald started working with artists and film makers in 2000 and began making his own films in parallel with sound pieces in 2004.
 His motivation was to create audio-visual works with a shared source or inspiration.

-Three significant and substancial works were written in 2017, each of which are scored for film-plus-soloist with microtonal aural landscaping.
-The first, ‘GRASS-SAND-WOOD’ is written for horn, SHELL for bassoon and SOFT for flugel horn.
-The first performance of WOOD, performed by Australian horn player Michael Dixon, can be seen from the link below.
+Three significant and substantial works were written in 2017, each of which are scored for film-plus-soloist with microtonal aural landscaping.
+The first, ‘GRASS–SAND-WOOD’ is written for horn, SHELL for bassoon and SOFT for flugelhorn.
+The first performance of WOOD, performed by Australian horn player Michael Dixon, can be seen from the link here.